OPM/ResInsight-UserDocumentation/content/scripting/OctaveInterface.md

 ### Executing a Script Once

-A script can be started by navigating to the script in the **Project Tree**, and selecting **Execute** from the context menu.
+A script can be started by navigating to the script in the **Project Tree**, and selecting **Execute** from the right-click menu.
 The currently active case (The one with the active 3D View) will then be set as ResInsight's *Current Case*, and the script is executed once.

 ### Executing a Script for Each Selected Case

-One script can be executed on many cases by first selecting a set of cases, and then activating **Execute script** from the context menu on the case selection.
+One script can be executed on many cases by first selecting a set of cases, and then activating **Execute script** from the right-click menu on the case selection.
 The script is then executed once per selected case setting the ResInsight's *Current Case* each time.

 ![]({{< relref "" >}}images/scripting/ExecuteOctaveScriptOnSelectedCases.png)